-If your child's behaviour does not improve, and both you and your GP believe it's affecting their day-to-day life, your GP should refer you and your child to a specialist for a formal assessment.
+If your child's behaviour does not improve, and both you and the GP believe it's affecting their day-to-day life, the GP should refer you and your child to a specialist for a formal assessment.

-For adults with possible ADHD, your GP will assess your symptoms and may refer you for an assessment if:
+For adults with possible ADHD, the GP will assess your symptoms and may refer you for an assessment if:

 - you were not diagnosed with ADHD as a child, but your symptoms began during childhood and have been ongoing since